fynv/pyTinySoundFont/README.md

 We are still relying on C++ for some sample level tasks, so a building process is needed (see below).

+## Variations

+Latest commits in this repo try to use CFFI instead of CPython API, which is still problematic.

+This branch [https://github.com/rdb/pytinysoundfont](https://github.com/rdb/pytinysoundfont) uses the CPython API and releases to PyPi are based on that repo.

+## Functions

 The "class TinySoundFont" interface defined in pyTinySoundFont/SF2SynthRT.py provides most of the original functions of TinySoundFont, with the following limitations:

 * Loading SF2 from memory is not implemented